alexcasalboni/serverless-data-pipeline-sam/README.md

 ## What kind of queries can I run on the dataset?

-That depends on the data that you collect and on the virtual tables that you define on Athena and Glue.
+It depends on the data that you collect and on the virtual tables that you define on Athena and Glue.

 The file `queries.sql` contains a few sample queries that you can run with the default schema (e.g. `{"name": "John", "action": "charge", "value": 100}`).